-Let’s start off with a short introduction about R. R is a popular open-source programming language and software environment for statistical computing and graphics.
+Firstly, let’s start off with a short introduction about R. R is a popular open-source programming language and software environment for statistical computing and graphics.
 In 1993 the programming language was designed by Ross Ihaka and Robert Gentleman at the University of Auckland in New Zealand.
 Both developer’s first names start with R, that’s where the programming language’s name originates from.
 The language is used by data scientists, programmers, and statisticians from anywhere in the world.

 Furthermore, If you’re an R user, your first thoughts are: “I can use numerous packages in R to visualize my data just the way I want.
 So why do I need Power BI?”
 You’re right!
 However, R mainly produces static visualizations, and sharing your visuals can be quite tedious.
 With the use of Power BI, you can import your R visuals into the PowerBI report and from there slice and dice the data any way you want.
-By using this combination, you will save significant time writing code for different visuals.
+By using this combination, you save significant time writing code for different visuals.

 For example, In the dashboard below, you see the powerful combination between Power BI and R in practice.
 The dashboard consists of multiple Power BI visuals as well as four box plots that were created in R. As you can see, the dashboard remains dynamic and excellent for exploratory purposes.
 In this example, you are providing your data audience with deeper insights while maintaining the flexibility of Power BI.

 Generally, R provides many benefits when analyzing your data.
-First of all, it introduces the world of statistics to your data analyses.
+Firstly, it introduces the world of statistics to your data analyzes.
 Being unable to perform sophisticated statistical analyzes and predictive analytics such as linear and nonlinear modeling, statistical tests, time-series analysis, classification, clustering is a thing of the past!
-Subsequently, it doesn’t stop here, because the world of open-source software is now at your fingertips when leveraging R. There are over 900 R packages available for use in the Power BI with new packages being added regularly, so there is an analytical package for almost any use case.
+Subsequently, it doesn’t stop here, because the world of open-source software is now at your fingertips when leveraging R. Overall, There are over 900 R packages available for use in the Power BI with new packages being added regularly.
+So there is an analytical package for almost any use case.